A nation of laws.

 Christian.
 Father.
 Patriot.
 Attorney.
 Republican candidate for U.S. Congress, California's 7th District.
-Running on a Revolution of Common Sense — to make CD7 bloom again.
+A revolution of common sense — to make CD7 bloom again.

 I've been a Sacramento-area resident since 2011.
-I have worked in Law Enforcement.
-As an attorney, I've served California from both sides of the bench — as a Deputy District Attorney in Kern County and a Deputy Public Defender in Los Angeles.
-Today I run Nwobi Law Group in Elk Grove, focusing on Family Law, Criminal Law, and Civil Litigation.
-I also teach Advanced Legal Writing to final-year law students.
+Before practicing law, I worked in Law Enforcement and as a substitute teacher — first-hand exposure to two of the systems most in need of common-sense reform.
+As an attorney, I've served California from both sides of the bench: Deputy District Attorney in Kern County; Deputy Public Defender in Los Angeles.
+Today I lead Nwobi Law Group in Elk Grove.

-In 2018, when this district was numbered CA-6, I ran for the same congressional seat as a write-in candidate.
-I learned then what I am certain of now: California's voters are ready for a serious alternative.
-After the recent redistricting, CD7 is more winnable for Republicans than it has been in a generation.
+In 2018, when this district was within CA-6, I ran for the same seat as a write-in.
+After redistricting, CD7 is more winnable for Republicans than it has been in a generation.

 Where Ralph stands and what he'll fight for in Washington — in plain English, not focus-group slogans.